 476 is a temporary visa.
 Thus if you plan to stay longer in Australia, you need to find some other means like Permanent Residency.
 However with this Visa, you can work full time in Australia and after working for 1 year, you get 5 points for applying for Permanent Residency.
 The points table can be found here: https://www.homeaffairs.gov.au/visas/supporting/Pages/skilled/The-points-table.aspx

-Another benefit of this is that, once you land on Australia, you have the opportunity to find more contacts which might help you find another way to stay longer.
-You can attend to thousands of meetups which take place all over the year to meet professionals who would invite you to exciting opportunities and to expand your online visibility.
-Most of these meetups are organised through Meetup.com (https://www.meetup.com/).
+Another benefit of this is that, once you land in Australia, you have the opportunity to find more contacts which might help you find another way to stay longer.
+You can attend to thousands of meetups that take place all over the year to meet professionals who would invite you to exciting opportunities and to expand your online visibility.
+Most of these meetups are organized through Meetup.com (https://www.meetup.com/).
 For instance, you might get an invite to a company which offers TSS visa (https://www.homeaffairs.gov.au/trav/visa-1/482-)

 Before going into any other details, I will jot down a few caveats associated with this Visa category.
 Because, if you don’t plan things correctly, applying for this visa might end up being a huge mistake.

 If you hadn’t noticed already, this visa is valid only for 18 months.
 After that, you either need to get a Permanent Residency visa or jump into another visa category.
 Both of these options are really hard.